vihar/python-quickstart/README.md

 ```
 In python we have three distinct number types they are integers, floating point numbers, and complex numbers.
 Integers are numbers with no fractional part they can be either positive or negative or unsigned(zero).Float values are numbers with fractional part.

-In programming, a variable is nothing more than a name for something.Variable names are case sensitive.
+In programming, a variable is nothing more than a name for something.
+Variable names are case sensitive.

 To declare a variable in Python you have to give its name followed by an equal sign and the initialization value.
 ```python